rehierl/node-tree-outliner/1-1-1-graph-theory/1-4-subgraph.md

 * i.e. `U` contains all those edges in `E` whose endpoints are both in `T`
 * i.e. `S` is a subgraph of `G`, induced by its vertex-subset `T`

+Note that, in the context of relations, an induced subgraph represents the restricted relation of its super-graph.
+That is, restricted to the given subset of vertices.

+Note that there is in general no requirement or limitation as to how the subset of vertices `T` is formed.
+And because `T` may contain disconnected vertices, an induced subgraph `S := (T,U)` is in general not necessarily connected.

 Note that there is no freedom as to how the edge-subset `U` is formed.
 That is, the edge-subset `U` can be understood as a consequence of the vertex-subset `T`.

-Note that there is in general no requirement or limitation as to how the subset of vertices `T` is formed.
-And because `T` may contain disconnected vertices, an induced subgraph `S := (T,U)` is in general not necessarily connected.

 A **strict/proper induced subgraph** `S` is an induced subgraph formed from a graph `G` by removing at least one vertex - i.e. `(#T < #V)`.